5 Things You Don’t Want to Hear from Your Sage Hosting Provider

 3 – “Public cloud is a great solution for you.”

-Private cloud is the ideal scenario for Sage hosting.
+A private cloud is an ideal scenario for Sage hosting.
 With a private cloud environment, you receive a dedicated server.
 You will not be sharing server space with other hosting users.
 This is a far more secure scenario.

 Also, often public cloud environments do not allow for privately “owned” data.